Knudian/bicycle_meteo/README.md

 ## Getting Started

-You can get a copy of the project [here](https://github.com/Knudian/bicycle/).
+You can get a copy of the main project [here](https://github.com/Knudian/bicycle/).
 Once his dependencies have been launched, you can run it.
 See [Dependencies](#Dependencies) for further explanations of how to deploy this project.